- Agriculture, Health, and the Environment

 - U.S. Society and Politics/Policy Perspectives

-Jennifer S. Singh is assistant professor in the School of History and Sociology.
+Jennifer S. Singh is associate professor in the School of History and Sociology.
 She has a Ph.D. in sociology from the University of California, San Francisco and specializes in medical sociology and science and technology studies.
 Her research investigates the intersections of genetics, health and society, which draws on her experiences of working in the biotechnology industry in molecular biology and as a public health researcher at the Center for Disease Control and Prevention.
 Her book, Multiple Autisms: Spectrums of Advocacy and Genomic Science, explores a range of perspectives from scientists, activists, parents, and people living with autism surrounding the rise and implementation of autism genetics research.
-In addition to research on the social and scientific understandings of diseases based on emerging medical technologies, Singh is also conducting reserach on the structural inequalities to autism diagnosis and services based on race, class and gender.
+In addition to research on the social and scientific understandings of diseases based on emerging medical technologies, Singh is also conducting research on the structural inequities to autism diagnosis and services based on race, class and gender.
 She is also co-founder of the Break the Cycle of Autism Disparities Working Group that brings together different areas of expertise across academic and private institutes in Atlanta, GA who are dedicated to investigating and addressing autism service disparities across the lifespan.

 Book – 2016

 Is there a gene for autism?
 Despite a billion-dollar, twenty-year effort to find out—and the more elusive the answer, the greater the search seems to become—no single autism gene has been identified.
 In Multiple Autisms, Jennifer S. Singh sets out to discover how autism emerged as a genetic disorder and how this affects those who study autism and those who live with it.
 This is the first sustained analysis of the practices, politics, and meaning of autism genetics from a scientific, cultural, and social perspective.